markcerqueira/markcerqueira.github.com/_posts/2014/2014-03-02-frozen-pork-bun-face-off.md

 <!--break-->

 Eight different types (7 steamed, 1 baked) of pork buns were purchased from Marina Foods in San Mateo.
 Between all the buns, two companies were represented: Myriad Foods (2 buns) and Prime Foods (6 buns).
 Each bun was judged on a scale of 1 (bad) to 3 (great) in two different categories: taste of the meat, and taste of the bread.
 Note that personal preference plays a large role when it comes to judging a pork bun because there is no single ideal way to make a pork bun.
-For example, some people (me) prefer their meat sweeter, while others (Alyce) enjoy their buns more savory.
+For example, some people prefer their meat sweeter, while others enjoy their buns more savory.
 We both tasted each of the eight buns and talked through our feelings, arriving at the following results:

 <div style="margin-left: 40px;">
 <table style="margin-bottom: 1em; min-width: 700px;">